 - Provide potassium supplementation to restore serum potassium to target levels

 - Check BMP to ensure within range an hour after supplementation

-- Educate patient on the importance of proper adherence to insulin regimen
+- Educate client on the importance of proper adherence to insulin regimen

-- Ensure patient can self-test blood sugars and inject insulin with appropriate technique
+- Ensure client can self-test blood sugars and inject insulin with appropriate technique

 - Educate on the importance of having a low carb diet and to keep up with regular exercise regimens to improve blood sugars

 - Establish a follow up with PCP to check BG and A1c